-GradCon attracts a general audience composed of students and faculty in all disciplines.
-Your intentions must be communicated in a manner that is intelligible to that audience.
+UMCUR attracts a general audience composed of students and faculty in all disciplines.
+Your intentions must be communicated in a manner that is intelligible to all audience members.

-- To apply, all applicants must have their faculty research mentor review and approve their abstract prior to submission.
+- To apply, all applicants must have their faculty research mentor review and approve the abstract prior to submission.
 Submitters will be asked to provide the name and department of their mentor in the submission form.

 - Title – Describe your topic in language that is intelligible to a general audience.

 - Purpose – State your main thesis or rationale.